 Just as in poker, if you’re dealt three aces on the bottom hand, you have two additional chances of drawing that fourth ace when playing Triple Play.

 The same is true with Four Card Keno.

 Jerry understands this, and he’s made it pay off.
 I won’t get into all the jackpots he’s won, but he’s nearly a daily player and he seldom leaves the casino with empty pockets.

 What I can do is reveal the cluster of numbers that Jerry says he plays every time.
 And, he adds, he never deviates from playing these same numbers.

 Jerry’s four cards consist of two 9-spots and two 7-spots.
-The 9-spots are adjacent to each other with a small amount of overlap — all eight numbers in the 1-column plus the last number in the second column, and all eight numbers in the second column plus the top number in the first column.
+The 9-spots are adjacent to each other with a small amount of overlap; one of the 7-spots partially overlaps the first 9-spot; and the second 7-spot is far out in left field, away from the other numbers.

-Jerry says one of the best hits with this configuration is catching 8-out-of-9 on one ticket while catching 7-out-of-7 on the overlapping 7-spot.
+Jerry says one of the best hits with this configuration (see the charts) is catching 8-out-of-9 on the A ticket while catching 7-out-of-7 on the first 7-spot.

-While he has hit this double jackpot, it doesn’t happen often.
+While he says he has hit this double jackpot, it doesn’t happen often.